Skip to main content

 4. Your Clinic

-Prices vary significantly between fertility practices, so don't be afraid to shop around and ask lots of questions before choosing your clinic.
-A word of caution: some clinics advertise lower upfront costs for egg freezing but fail to include the price of essential medications, monitoring, and other important parts of the process.
+A word of caution: some practices advertise lower upfront costs for egg freezing but fail to include the price of essential medications, monitoring, and other key parts of the process.

-Be sure to get a full breakdown of all costs associated with egg freezing, including storage.
+Always ask for a full breakdown of all costs associated with egg freezing, including storage.

 5. Your Insurance

 Each insurance provider has a different policy around coverage for fertility preservation procedures, so be sure to review yours carefully and cover your bases.
-Egg freezing is typically not covered by insurance - however, some insurance companies (and employers) are starting to offer partial or full coverage for fertility-related care.

 Egg Freezing Cost Breakdown